sungmen999/CassiaSDKGuideClone/RESTful-API.md

 **NOTE**: If you are accessing the RESTful API from the container, use the container static address: 10.10.10.254

+**NOTE**: SSE streams are limited to about 20-30 per gateway.
+If too many SSE streams are opened at a given time, you may receive a 500 error due to not having enough resources on the gateway system.
+It's strongly recommended to close the SSE connection (by closing the stream explicitly).
+Sometimes, libraries have a close call like .close() to explicitly close a stream.
+Others may close the stream automatically after exiting the SSE handler.

 **NOTE**: When using the /cassia/* APIs in Standalone Router mode, you may need to log in to the gateway first.
 To do so, send a POST request with the following instructions:
 1. Make sure the request header contains:
 ```